Often these are viewed in a wider comparative context. The Education at a Glance reports, published each year by the OECD, can provide this.

 It’s a topic where academic politics and sector interests loom large – and where heretics risk being “gagged for the greater good”.
 A paper published in early 2016 was decried in The Australian newspaper during the sector’s annual conference.
 The journalist called it “an extraordinary attack” on sector leaders, experts and colleagues at the University of Melbourne.

 In response I circulated the paper, inviting debate of its analysis.
 Some were affronted by its title.
 But none wanted to unpick the substance, or publish a counter-critique.
-Despite my explanations, a complaint to the journal about the author’s “breach of ethics” was taken as a legal threat.
+Despite my explanations, a complaint to the journal was taken as a legal threat.
 Months later the journal quietly cancelled the publication, citing “inappropriate” content.
 (My summary of the paper’s argument, published in The Australian in late 2016, is reproduced here.)

 In 2017 I republished Beautiful Lies, Damned Statistics in an overseas journal.
 I sent briefings to sector leaders on the issues it raised.
 Few responded directly.
 But as time passed, the informal feedback from Canberra was clear: my view was misguided; airing it might cause problems; it would be best for all concerned to drop this line of argument; did I have a conflict of interest?

 Despite the allergic reactions and Orwellian responses, in early 2018 I put my case at a public seminar at the Melbourne Centre for Vocational and Educational Policy.
-And despite the “concerned” phone calls prior to the event, none who attended disputed the analysis.
+None who attended disputed the analysis.
 In 2018 and 2019 I published updates of the same critique, in the Australian Financial Review and The Conversation.

 “Public funding for universities (as a share of GDP) in Australia is low by international standards and flat over time.
 That’s what Universities Australia and others in the higher education sector have been saying – because it’s true.
 On the latest OECD figures (2016), public investment in tertiary education institutions in Australia was 0.75 per cent of GDP – the same figure as in 2000.
 Over that time, the number of domestic students grew by more than 75 per cent.
 The UA Budget submission cited in [your] article used 2013 OECD data … This showed only one country in the OECD (Japan) invested less public money … Comparing spending in different countries as a share of GDP is a standard practice…”

 By now the enlightened reader can decode this script: it juxtaposes surging enrolments of 75% (or 70% in Grattan data) with a “flat” rate of public spending (0.75%).
-What UA didn’t say is this: over 2000-2016 Australian GDP grew by nearly 60%; grants to universities for teaching and research grew by 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 while rising elsewhere in the OECD was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; and in practice, the use of final public spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.
+What UA didn’t say is this: over 2000-2016 Australian GDP grew by nearly 60%; grants to universities for teaching and research grew by 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; real growth trends in final public spending on Australian tertiary institutions have been similar to the OECD average in most recent OECD reports (see Charts 17 and 18); and in practice, the use of final public spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.